 The double bass is the largest musical instrument in the string family.
 You must stand or sit on a stool to play it.
 The double bass produces really deep, dark, and droning sounds.
-You can also play it without the bow and pluck the strings with your right hand.
-This is called pizzicato.
+Often you can put the bow aside and pluck the strings with your right hand.
+This way of playing is called pizzicato and works on every string instrument.